multinet-app/multinet-rfcs/rfcs/0001-rfcs/README.md

 After changes are made and the PR opened, the feedback and acceptance phases are the same as detailed above.

+### Rejecting the RFC

+If discussions run the other way and consensus is reached that the RFC is not acceptable in its current form, the author has three choices:

+1. Copy the `README.md` file to `my_awesome_proposal_rejected.md`, add the
+   latter file to version control, then update `README.md` in line with recommendations from the discussion towards a new consensus.
+The title and overview sections (along with details in the rest of the RFC) may need to be updated, and a link to the "rejected" RFC file should be included in the overview.
+2. Close the pull request, and open a new one with new content.
+The description for the new pull request must contain a link to the closed pull request.
+3. Close the pull request and take no further action.

+Option 1 is suitable for cases where a significant change is required but the original format may be useful in the future.
+For instance, an RFC may be more complex than needed in the current moment, but the excess complexity might be valuable for a future effort.

+Option 2 is suitable for cases in which the RFC is so different from what is needed, that there is little connection between the old and new approaches.
+It is especially indicated if the rejected RFC does not hold a lot of promise for being needed in the future.

+Option 3 is suitable for RFCs that must be abandoned because, e.g., they should not have been written in the first place.
+This option should only be needed rarely, since out-of-band discussion usually precedes the actual writing of an RFC, mostly preventing unnecessary RFCs from being written in the first place.

 ### Use of Singular They

 Computer science as a field, both in industry and academia, is